 Sales and marketing need to start by coming together and developing an ideal customer profile (ICP).
 Before naming accounts to try to sell to, the head of sales and the head of marketing can look each other in the eye and say, “We’re going to sell to companies with this employee range, in these industries, that have this particular role on the account, that are in these geographies, that have these types of technologies in their technology stack.”Sales and #marketing need to come together and develop an ideal customer profile, says @JChernov.#ABM Click To Tweet

 Collaboratively, get really specific about the attributes of the companies you’re trying to sell to.
 Then, and only then, go about figuring out who is going to do what and when to try to get in front of these organizations.

-It’s not different.
-Companies may have this.
-What changes is the fidelity to it, the degree of rigor applied to it.
+Account-based marketing changes the fidelity to (the customer profile), the degree of rigor applied to it.
 You really cannot get too specific.